Kasos: Archaeology

 The Kasos Archaeological Museum, curated in Fri's original demarcheion, includes material from all periods of the island's history: Prehistoric to Early Christian times; exhibits linked to the 1821 Greek War of Independence, and the Kasos Massacre of 1824; and artefacts related to local history and folklore.

 The Ellinokamara site outside Agia Marina, with remains from prehistory to Byzantine times, has been extensively investigated.
 The site first reached the attention of Western scholarship in 1845 as a result of a visit in September 1843 by the German classical archaeologist Ludwig Ross.
 In 1879, Pierre-Marie-Mondry Beaudouin recorded several inscriptions, carefully identifying their findspots.

 The Bronze Age and later acropolis of Poli has a few vestiges of early defensive walling.
 The associated cemeteries featured some burials with unique, inscribed lenticular discs, mainly from the 4th and 3rd centuries BC, some of which are on display in Fri's museum.
-One of them, immortalizing one Αυσίδαμος (Avsidamos), was acquired by Charles Thomas Newton in the mid 1850s and given to the British Museum.
+One of them, immortalizing one Αυσίδαμος (Avsidamos), was acquired by Charles Thomas Newton in the mid-1850s and given to the British Museum.

 In 2019, archaeologists discovered a number of shipwrecks dating from several different historical periods.
 Scientists have also found evidence that points towards an ancient port facility.
 The investigations in the area continued in January 2021, and the scientists revealed four further wrecks, dating back to the Greek, Roman and Byzantine eras; one was a 2,000-year-old Roman ship with amphorae.
 Archaeologists also found iron cannons, pottery and some random objects.

 Natural history

 Early identification of some of the botanical species of the island was undertaken in a brief visit by Charles Forsyth Major in 1886 and published in 1894.
 More recently (2021), scientists Cristina Cattaneo and Mauro Grano undertook an updated floristic and ecological analysis.

 In 1993, an account was published of the discovery on the island of a slug described as "obviously an endemic species of Kasos island".

 A dead specimen of the grass snake Natrix natrix (Linnaeus, 1758) (Squamata, Serpentes) was found on the island by Mauro Grano and Cristina Cattaneo in August 2019, representing a new record for the island.
-They write in their paper that the island's "position, geological history, small size and extreme aridity lead to a rather poor herpetofauna containing one amphibian… and six reptiles".
+They write in their paper that the island's "position, geological history, small size and extreme aridity lead to a rather poor herpetofauna containing one amphibian... and six reptiles".
+The amphibian is the Karpathos salamander, a threatened species that is only found in three islands, one of which is Kasos.

+The molar tooth of a dwarf elephant has been discovered on the island, of probable Late Pleistocene age.
+It is very similar to that of the Asian elephant-sized Palaeoloxodon creutzburgi from nearby Crete.
+Remains of deer, probably representing an extinct endemic species, have also been reported from Pleistocene deposits on the island.

 In 2021, researchers published the first identification on the island of the lesser shrew (Crocidura suaveolens).